-Trump on mission to sell US overseas as Senate trial resumes
+Trump tells business leaders of ‘spectacular’ US economy

 Trump has smarted over the French tax, and his administration has announced plans to impose retaliatory tariffs of up to 100% on cheese, wine, lipstick and other French imports.
 France has threatened to fight back.

 But after speaking to Trump on Monday, French President Emmanuel Macron tweeted that they had a “great discussion” about the digital tax and “will work together on a good agreement to avoid tariff escalation.”
+Trump later retweeted Macron, adding the word: ”Excellent!”

 The U.S. has also threatened to impose retaliatory duties on $7.5 billion worth of European airplanes, cheese, wine and other goods in a separate dispute over subsidies for Airbus, a competitor to Chicago-based Boeing Co.

-Trump has sought to wring trade concessions from the EU by threatening tariffs on German autos, including BMW and Mercedes-Benz.
+Trump also has sought to wring trade concessions from the EU by threatening tariffs on German autos, including BMW and Mercedes-Benz.

-Trump heads to Switzerland as just the third American president, after Andrew Johnson and Bill Clinton, to face a Senate impeachment trial.
-Johnson and Clinton were acquitted by the Senate.

-There is precedent for international travel by an impeached U.S. leader.
-During his impeachment over an affair with a White House intern, Clinton visited Japan, South Korea, Israel and the Palestinian Authority.
-He traveled to Jordan for King Hussein’s funeral in February 1999, just a few days before he was acquitted.

 Follow Darlene Superville on Twitter: http://www.twitter.com/dsupervilleap